 Best for: account registration (especially social media), data scraping, price monitoring, bulk ad testing and verification, and multi-region content checks.

-Rotating Residential IP is coming to Surflare, with launch expected in September 2026.
+Residential IP is coming to Surflare, with launch expected in September 2026.

 Forget "which IP type is better".
 The real question is: what kind of identity does your business need?
 There are only three answers, and each one maps to exactly one IP type.

 Accounts you plan to keep: social profiles, stores, payment accounts, AI tool subscriptions.
-The account stays married to one residential IP, so risk control sees the same home user every day and never has a reason to look twice.
+The account stays married to one ISP IP, so risk control sees the same home user every day and never has a reason to look twice.

-Rotating Residential
+Residential IP

 Bulk registration, scraping, ad verification.
 Every rotation is a brand-new home user.
 A burned IP costs nothing, because the next request is already someone else.